-If you think you may have septal deviation, we would recommend an expert assessment by a rhinoplasty specialist to diagnose your deviated septum.
+If you think you may have septal deviation, we would recommend an expert assessment by a rhinoplasty specialist for consideration of a septoplasty procedure.
 There are a number of clinical features associated with septal deviation.
 Many partners report sufferers have noisy breathing during their sleep or they may have a preference for sleeping on one particular side.

 RELATED: Key Facts And Myths About Rhinoplasty Surgery